uclaacm/studio-intro-tutorials/Platformer Part II/README.md

 }
 ```

-Call this function in `void OnCollisionStay2D(Collision2D collision)`.
+Call this function within `void OnCollisionStay2D(Collision2D collision)` so that we delete tiles when the player collides with them.
 If you play the game, you should see that when the player runs into or onto a destructible tile, the tile is instantly deleted.
 While you can now create hidden rooms and fake walls, deleting tiles instantly isn't so great if we want a platform that will collapse after we run over it.
 To implement a delay between detecting the collisions and actually deleting the tiles, we can use coroutines.

 ### Coroutines
 Couroutines are a special type of function in Unity which allow you to pause execution of your code and then return to it later.
 In our case, we can start the process of deleting a tile, pause our coroutine, and then actually delete the tile after the delay.

+Coroutines always have an `IEnumerator` return type, and within your coroutine you will need to use `yield return` instead of just `return`.
+Unity provides some very useful `YieldInstructions` that can be used with `yield return`, such as `new WaitForSeconds(float seconds)` which will pause the coroutine for approximately the provided number of seconds.
+You can also use `yield return null` to only pause your coroutine until the next frame of the game.
+Finally, to actually run a coroutine, instead of calling it like a regular function (`ExampleCoroutine(inputParameter);`), coroutines are started with `StartCoroutine()` (`StartCoroutine(ExampleCoroutine(inputParameter));`).

 ---
 ## Essential Links